Analysis | Turkish Investors Learn How To Carry a Grudge

-While Turkish President Recep Tayyip Erdogan continues his political wrangling over municipal elections on March 31, on the surface it looks as if normality is returning to the nation’s financial system.
-But the real damage from the government’s tactics will take time to surface.
+The Turkish financial system appears to be returning to normal following last month’s elections.
+This does not mean that international banks are ready to step back into the fray.

-The central bank has resumed its daily auctions of one-week money at the standard 24 percent rate.
-This is a welcome development, though it has its downsides – the lira fell more than one percent on Monday, as with the renewed ability to borrow comes the potential to short the currency again.
+The central bank has resumed its daily auctions of one-week money at the standard 24 percent rate, and this is a welcome development.
+However, the lira fell more than one percent on Monday, as with the renewed ability to borrow comes the potential to short the currency again.

 There’s still more to do.
-Full liquidity has not yet been restored – it is still very scarce for longer dates.
+Full liquidity has not yet been restored, and it is still scarce for longer dates.
 That is a big problem coming in future.

-But just as serious is the breakdown in trust between international banks and their local Turkish counterparts.
-The failure of domestic lenders to provide liquidity or funding to foreign firms and their customers over recent weeks has created a raft of bad feeling that will take a long time to dissipate.
+But just as serious is the breakdown in trust between international banks and their Turkish counterparts.
+The failure of domestic lenders to provide liquidity or funding to foreign firms and their customers over recent weeks has created bad feelings that will take a long time to dissipate.

-International willingness to dip a toe back into Turkey, already sharply reduced after the savage plunge in the lira last summer, took a big knock from this latest crisis.
+The plunge in the lira last summer had already undermined the allure of Turkey for investors, and the recent crisis has made things worse.
 Foreign investors that had been trapped in the nation’s assets, unable to either buy or sell, may just liquidate their Turkish assets and retreat to other markets where they can be more certain they’ll get their capital back.
 They sold a net $602 million of Turkish equities in the week to March 29, the most in over a decade, and that is likely to worsen.

 It’s hard to get a clear read on how Turkish banks have been affected by this shift in sentiment.
-For the past year, they’ve kept away from public markets more than usual.
+For the past year, they’ve kept away from public markets.
 They rely heavily on international firms to provide much-needed dollar and euro liquidity, especially at longer maturities, and here the signs aren’t good.
 For a start, the number of banks participating in loans to domestic institutions has dropped.

 One lender’s recent experience is worth noting.
-Akbank T.A.S. obtained a $1.4 billion 367-day syndicated loan in May at a spread of 130 basis points more than Libor – but when it tried to refinance this last month, it only raised half that amount, and the spread nearly doubled.
+Akbank T.A.S. obtained a $900 million 367-day syndicated loan in March 2018 at a spread of 130 basis points more than Libor.
+However, it didn’t refinance the full amount last month, and the yield premium it paid nearly doubled.
 Akbank’s timing may prove fortunate as other banks may not receive much of an audience at all.
-If this is what happened to one institution’s funding costs before the central bank’s liquidity squeeze and the turmoil around the election, it’s not going to be any easier for other banks to follow.
+It’s an experience that may not encourage other banks to follow.

 To contact the author of this story: Marcus Ashworth at mashworth4@bloomberg.net